 If someone says: “I can’t believe what just happened in class!”

 Not-so-compassionate response: “I had a stressful day too.”

 Once you know what’s going on, it’s okay to not have the answers or to not know how to respond at first.
 In fact, it's best not to try and fix the problem.
 Most of the time others have their own solutions and just want an empathetic ear.

-Judgemental conversations often involve criticism of another person or making conclusions about someone that aren’t based in fact.
-Often, judgement can elicit a negative response and cause a conversation to turn sour.
-Here’s an example of a non-compassionate conversation that includes judgement:
+Judgmental conversations often involve criticism of another person or making conclusions about someone that aren’t based in fact.
+Often, judgment can elicit a negative response and cause a conversation to turn sour.
+Here’s an example of a non-compassionate conversation that includes judgment:

 If someone says: “I’m so anxious all the time, I can’t focus on homework.”